 Joint MFA / PhD Program

-PLEASE NOTE: Admission to our Joint MFA/PhD degree program remains on hold.
-We encourage you to consider applying to either the MFA or PhD program, if you would like to be considered for Fall 2021 admission.
-Please check back in summer 2021 for a Joint MFA/PhD program update.
-Thank you for your understanding.
+Admission to our Joint MFA/PhD degree program remains on hold.
+We encourage you to consider applying to either the MFA or PhD program, if you would like to be considered for admission.
+Thank you for understanding.

 The Joint MFA / PhD Program is a unique opportunity for students to earn an MFA in creative writing and then complete scholarly research for a PhD in English language and literature.
 This program offers intensive study with distinguished faculty committed to creative and intellectual achievement and offers a fuller integration of literature courses and writing workshops.